 Is parking free in Isafjordur?

-Yes, parking is free throughout the town, including near the harbor and major attractions.
+Yes, parking is free throughout the town, including near the harbour and main attractions.

 Are gas stations easy to find in the Westfjords?

-While gas stations are present in Isafjordur, they diminish in more remote areas.
-It’s advisable to fill your tank before venturing out, especially if you plan to drive longer distances or visit smaller villages.
+There are gas stations in Isafjordur, but they thin out quickly in more remote areas.
+Fill up before heading out, particularly if you’re driving longer distances or visiting smaller villages.

 Can I use credit cards in Isafjordur?

-Absolutely.
-Credit and debit cards are widely accepted, even for smaller transactions like coffee or bus fares.
-Cash is rarely necessary.
+Yes.
+Credit and debit cards are widely accepted, even for small purchases like coffee.
+Cash is rarely needed.

 Do people in Isafjordur speak English?